spectrio/service-discovery-ecs-dns/README.md

 # Service Discovery for AWS EC2 Container Service

+_This is a fork of [awslabs/service-discovery-ecs-dns](https://github.com/awslabs/service-discovery-ecs-dns)._

+The upstream project, as described below, implements Route53 based service discovery by creating a separate SRV record for each container that is launched.
+This allows Route53 to load balance between the containers for you, but does not allow you to query for all instances without resorting to using an API call.

+This fork changes the implementation slightly to only create 1 SRV record for each service which returns all containers currently running for that service.
+This is useful if load balancing is handled differently in your stack, or for conditions where you need all instances of a service (like cache busting).

 ## Goals
 This project has been created to facilitate the creation of MicroServices on top of AWS ECS.